 LABEL DESCRIPTION Authentication Ser rver IP Address Enter the IP address of the external authentication server in dotted decimal notation.
 Port Number Enter the port number of the external authentication server.
 You need not change this value unless your network administrator instructs you to do so with additional information.
-Shared Secret Enter a password (up to 31 alphanumeric characters) as the key to be shared between the external authentication server and the ZyXEL Device.
+Shared Secret shared between the external authentication server and the ZyXEL Device.
 The key must be the same on the external authentication server and your ZyXEL Device.
 The key is not sent over the network.